postrv/autorust-docs/Writerside/topics/TuringPi-Rust-AI-Agent-Platform.md

 Private data should not be stored in our application or on our servers; in the case of images, these should be temporarily rendered from the user's storage solution via ephemeral signed urls.

-We should use a sandboxed Docker container to isolate ourselves and the customer from the effects of potentially malicious arbitrary code execution.
+We should use a sand-boxed Docker container to isolate ourselves and the customer from the effects of potentially malicious arbitrary code execution.
 [Shuttle.rs](https://shuttle.rs) solve this problem in a similar way for their hosting solution, also built in Rust.

 We should use a standard authentication and authorization solution, such as OAuth2.0, to ensure that only authorized users can access the system and the data and functions that they are authorized to access.